TVTower/TVTower/docs/manual_en.md

 * Left-Ctrl + TAB: Room-specific debug insights on/off
 * Q: Audience share debug screen on/off
 * K: All characters will be kicked out of the rooms
-* T: Launch the terrorist

-* F1: Game manual or display room/screen-specific help if available
-* F6: Play music [or new track]
+* F6: Play new track
 * F10: (De)activate all outside characters (movements)
 * F11: AI on/off

-* M: Music/sound output on/off
-* Shift+M: Sound effects on/off
-* Ctrl+M: Music on/off